mayakraft/math-for-artists/02/index.md

 Quadratics were the extent of algebra at the time, 820AD, it took another few hundred years until the solution to cubics was discovered by Omar Khayyam at around 1100 AD.

-## Identity operations
+## Identity elements

 In linear algebra, we'll be learning about the identity matrix.
 When you multiply something by the identity matrix, you get back that thing.
-Identity operations exist for all operands.
+[Identity elements](https://en.wikipedia.org/wiki/Identity_element) exist for all operands.

-- a + 0 = a
+- x + 0 = x
-- a ∙ 1 = a
+- x ∙ 1 = x

-for addition and subtraction, the identity quantity is 0 and 1 respectively.
+for addition and subtraction, the identity value is 0 and 1 respectively.
 These seem like trivial cases, but it gets more fun when you use alternate representations of each.
 For example:

 ```
        2.54 cm